stackhost/support-database/01.home/docs.en.md

 # StackHost.io Support Database

-Welcome!
-Before we continue here are some of our (and yours) important info.
+Welcome to the StackHost.io Support Database!
+Before we continue here are few important info gathered in one place.
+If you find any errors or you think something could be better explained feel free tu use the "edit this page" link at the top right corner of each page and help us :)

-### StackHost important information and urls
+### StackHost.io important information and urls
 |Service|Url|Description
 |--|--|--|
 |Stack Cockpit| [https://stackcp.com](https://stackcp.com) | access to your hosting panel |